 Ove (Rolf Lassgård) is stubborn, principled and extremely short-tempered, the quintessential grumpy old man terrifying his community with arcane strictures that only he adheres to.
-Privately, he is...
+Privately, he is mourning the death of his wife and contemplating suicide, his first attempt...
 Read More

 ★★★★ – Irish Times ★★★★ – Irish Independent